Epic of Gilgamesh: Relationship to the Bible

-Various themes, plot elements, and characters in the Hebrew Bible correlate with the Epic of Gilgamesh – notably, the accounts of the Garden of Eden, the advice from Ecclesiastes, and the Genesis flood narrative.
+Various themes, plot elements, and characters in the Hebrew Bible have been suggested to correlate with the Epic of Gilgamesh – notably, the accounts of the Garden of Eden, the advice from Ecclesiastes, and the Genesis flood narrative.

 Garden of Eden

 The parallels between the stories of Enkidu/Shamhat and Adam/Eve have been long recognized by scholars.
-In both, a man is created from the soil by a god, and lives in a natural setting amongst the animals.
-He is introduced to a woman who tempts him.
-In both stories the man accepts food from the woman, covers his nakedness, and must leave his former realm, unable to return.
-The presence of a snake that steals a plant of immortality from the hero later in the epic is another point of similarity.
+In both, a human is created from the soil by a god and lives in nature.
+He is introduced to a female congener who tempts him.
+In both stories the man accepts food from the woman, covers his nakedness, and must leave his former home, unable to return.
+The presence of a snake who steals a plant of immortality from the hero later in the epic is another point of similarity.
 However, a major difference between the two stories is that while Enkidu experiences regret regarding his seduction away from nature, this is only temporary: After being confronted by the god Shamash for being ungrateful, Enkidu recants and decides to give the woman who seduced him his final blessing before he dies.
 This is in contrast to Adam, whose fall from grace is largely portrayed as a punishment for disobeying God and the inevitable consequence of the loss of innocence regarding good and evil.